January 6, 2021

 Looking ahead, where are you focused?

-Right now, we are focused on communications about the vaccines.
+Right now, we are focused on communications about the vaccines that are available in womens health clinic.
 We are working on TV features about our Surgical Weight Loss program and other proactive media opportunities.
 Looking further ahead, we are preparing to launch new marketing campaigns to promote priority service lines while staying focused on communications about the pandemic.

 How has the year impacted you as a communicator?